 Rita Parai – DI41B-07 | Thursday 9:30am (Moscone South 151)Superimposed Signatures of Ancient Heterogeneity and Long-term Volatile Transport from Noble Gases (Invited Talk) Matt Barickman – V51D-0187 | Friday AM poster session (Moscone South)Boron isotopic constraints on slab and mantle-derived fluid and melt sources of Nicaraguan volcanics

 This summer has brought two new review papers: One in Annual Review of Earth and Planetary Sciences that provides an overview of noble gas constraints on the origins of Earth’s volatiles, volatile delivery during accretion, the timing and extent of volatile loss, early-formed heterogeneities and their preservation over Earth history.
 One in Lithos that delves into recent noble gas […]

-NEW August 8, 2018 Our new paper published in Nature presents a model of xenon (Xe) cycling between the deep Earth and surface reservoirs.
+Our paper published in Nature presents a model of xenon (Xe) cycling between the deep Earth and surface reservoirs.
 Volatiles (such as water, carbon dioxide, nitrogen and the noble gases) are outgassed from the Earth’s mantle due to volcanic activity.
 Surface volatiles are also injected into the mantle at subduction zones in the present day, but […]

 Savannah Rodriguez was awarded the EPS department’s 2018 Ernest L. Ohle, Jr. Award!
 Savannah’s senior honors thesis was titled Boron Isotopic Constraints on Chemical Transport into the Deep Earth.
 Congratulations, Savannah!